 But there are exceptions to that rule.
 And Richard Ramirez is one of them.

-If you are under 35, you might not know who Ramirez, who died in custody today of natural causes, was.
+If you are under 35, you might not know who Ramirez, who died of natural causes today, was.

 He was known as the "Night Stalker," a brutal serial killer who absolutely terrified southern California in the mid–1980s.
 In 1989, he was convicted of 13 murders, five attempted murders, 11 sexual assaults and 14 burglaries.
 He was given the death penalty but remained on Death Row nearly 25 years later because of California's lengthy appeals process.